-LLJ characteristics (particularly jet core height) are sensitive to the model output resolution but spatial variability appears to be less sensitive.
-The temporal mean LLJ frequency and duration in each WRF grid cell, as extracted from quarter resolution and full resolution output, are normalized relative to their respective domain-wide maximum values (Figure 11).
-This process defines the domain-wide variations in LLJ frequency and duration for full resolution and quarter resolution output irrespective of the numerical values of each.
-The resulting normalized LLJ frequency and durations for both resolutions allow for comparison of spatial variability.
-Most regions (irrespective of terrain elevation) display low sensitivity to reductions in resolution (Figure 11).
-Maximum positive and negative differences between normalized frequency and duration range from approximately -0.05 to 0.16, respectively.
-Regions of maximum spatial variability differences occur sporadically throughout the domain and do not correspond with terrain elevation.
-Regardless of these areas of high variability difference, the spatial patterns of LLJ frequency and duration are comparatively insensitive to the down-sampling of vertical resolution for most of the domain.
-Further, regions identified as having the highest frequency and temporal mean duration (the highest 5% of each quantity) of LLJs are similar when the LLJ detection algorithm is applied to output at the original vertical resolution and one-quarter vertical resolution (Figure 11(a)).
-However, there is more divergence in spatial variation of LLJ duration than frequency when these contours are considered (Figure 11(b)).
+Although the frequency of LLJ is sensitive to the model output resolution, if the mean LLJ frequency and duration in each WRF grid cell, as extracted from down-sampled and full resolution output, are normalized relative to their

+- 330 respective maximum values, the patterns of spatial variability are remarkably similar (Figure 11).
+Minimum and maximum differences between normalized frequency and duration range from approximately -0.2 to 0.2, respectively, indicating that spatial variability is conserved under reduced vertical resolution.
+Thus, the spatial patterns of LLJ frequency and duration are comparatively insensitive to the down-sampling of vertical resolution.
+That is, regions identified as having the highest frequency and temporal mean duration (the highest 5% of each quantity) of LLJ are similar when the LLJ detection algorithm is applied to output at the original vertical resolution - and one-quarter vertical resolution (Figure 11(a)).
+However, there is more divergence in spatial variation of LLJ duration than frequency (Figure 11(b)).
 This potentially indicates that inter-study comparisons of regions of high LLJ frequency (and less so duration) may be possible, even under reduced vertical resolution of observational data and/or model output.

-Fig 11.-Mean spatial results for Dec.
+Fig 11. -Mean spatial results for Dec.
 2007 - May 2008, inclusive.
-Maps colored by difference in (a) normalized LLJ 430 frequency and (b) normalized LLJ duration for output at full resolution and down-sampled to 7 layers.
+Maps colored by difference in (a) normalized LLJ frequency and (b) normalized LLJ duration for output at full resolution and down-sampled to 7 layers.
 Contours represent regions of highest 5% of (a) LLJ frequency and (b) LLJ duration for output at full resolution (white) and down-sampled to 7 layers (red).

-4 Conclusions
+345 4 Conclusions